nginxinc/nginx-gateway-fabric/docs/proposals/nginx-extensions.md

 These features are grouped because they are all the responsibility of the Cluster Operator and should not be set or changed by Application Developers.

-Currently, `parametersRef` is only available on the GatewayClass, which means all Gateways attached to the GatewayClass will inherit these settings.
+All the Gateways attached to the GatewayClass will inherit these settings.
 This is acceptable since NGINX Gateway Fabric supports a single Gateway per GatewayClass.
-However, once we [support multiple Gateways](https://github.com/nginxinc/nginx-gateway-fabric/issues/1443) and `parametersRef` is added to the Gateway Infrastructure API, then we will want to support referencing this CRD on individual Gateways.
+However, once we [support multiple Gateways](https://github.com/nginxinc/nginx-gateway-fabric/issues/1443), this could become an issue.
+It may force users to create multiple GatewayClasses in order to create Gateways with different settings.

 #### Future Work